biesiad/jquery-multidownload/README.md

-# Multi-Download - jQuery plugin
+# multiDownload - jQuery plugin for simultaneous downloads

 ## How to use